Chemical Elements Named After Scientists and Other People

 Conclusion

+The oldest elements’ names are built on the Greek word or the Latin word.
+There are names called using the mythological concept (👋 Uranium, named after the character as well as an astronomical object).
 Some elements bear names of countries or regions.
-These names reflect an intriguing history of collaboration between scientists and politicians around the world.
+These latest names reflect an intriguing history of collaboration between scientists and politicians around the world.

 Readers might note that scientists synthesized the latest elements rather than discovering them in nature.
 This is due to the unavailability of certain conditions required for new elements to form within our solar system.
-Additionally, some elements are highly unstable, necessitating advanced and powerful equipment for their creation.
+Additionally, some synthetic elements are highly unstable, necessitating advanced and powerful equipment for their creation, which is why we don’t see them in nature.
+Chemistry today, however, is capable of building them in powerful machines.

 Was it interesting to learn about elements named after famous people?
 Subscribe to the “So List” blog — there are many more amazing lists and checklists in the world.
 You'll also learn how to solve many issues with these simple yet powerful tools.